The Bellwether Collaborative

 Zaire Cullins, BA

-Melanie Mayfield, MS
+Melanie Mayfield, PhD

-The Safety and Health Innovation through Neighborhood Engagement (SHINE) Study is a mixed-methods, community-engaged, process evaluation of structural racism and health inequities in policing and public safety.
+The SHINE Study is a mixed-methods, community-engaged, process evaluation of structural racism and health inequities in policing and public safety.

 Research shows that police interactions can negatively impact individual's health and well-being especially in Black and Brown communities, which historically are over policed and under-resourced.
 Cities across the country have responded to this public health need by creating alternatives to traditional policing, like the Holistic Empathetic Assistance Response Teams (HEART) program in Durham, NC.
 HEART sends a team of clinicians, peer support specialists, and EMTs to certain 911 calls, reducing the need for police involvement and offering social service referrals to those in need.